BMIDC

 • Use of exploding targets.

-• Use of tracer ammunition or any bullet with a pyrotechnic charge in its base.
+• Use of tracer ammuniton or any bullet with a pyrotechnic charge in its base.

 • Use of sky lanterns throughout the year in Oregon.